 G’day, I am asked on a daily basis by our Canadian and American clients when is the best time to book a trip to Australia and New Zealand and also what are the best times to visit.
-Many factors come into play including time of year you wish to travel, whether there is an important event already scheduled in Australia and New Zealand and also what you wish to do when down there.
+Many factors come into play including the time of year you wish to travel, whether there is an important event already scheduled in Australia and New Zealand and also what you wish to do when down there.

 So here is a general outline.

-If you wish to visit the “top end” of Australia being Darwin/Kakadu/Broome regions then we have to be very mindful of the time of year.
-Many operators close down from approx. end of Sept until mid April ish in this region due to it being the wet season.
-The roads due to floods can become un drivable and the humidity is unbearable.
+If you wish to visit the “top end” of Australia i.e Darwin/Kakadu/Broome regions then we have to be very mindful of the time of year.
+Many operators close down from approx. end of Sept until mid-April ish in this region due to it being the wet season.
+The roads due to floods can become un-drivable and the humidity is unbearable.

 Some final words…

 Seat sales… When it comes to visiting the South Pacific booking your flights earlier is better.
 It is a totally different ball game to booking different destinations.
-If you hang around and hope for a seat sale and it does not appear then all of a sudden you are paying out more money for your flights because the cheaper normal seats have now been taken.
+If you hang around and hope for a seat sale and it does not appear then all of a sudden you are paying out more money for your flights because the cheaper economy seats have now been taken.

-This also applies for accommodation and touring.
+This also applies to accommodation and touring.
 The travel industry year generally runs from April 01st to March 31st.
 Around about June- August we start seeing the new rates come in for the following travel industry year.

 When we design you an itinerary or plan your vacation we work very closely at monitoring what events or conferences may impact your vacation.
 We also work on making sure we route you in the best possible order to have the best advantage on the weather in Australia and New Zealand.

 Remember the above is just a guideline on the best time to book a trip to Australia and New Zealand.
 If you can not go at the suggested times then do not let it stop you.
 Both countries are incredible at any time and it would be a shame not to go.